May is Mental Health Month

 If you’d like to participate, visit the National Alliance on Mental Illness, Mental Health America, the National Council for Behavioral Health and the Anxiety and Depression Association of America for ways to get involved.

 • Get enough sleep.
-Anxiety can be the source of miserable insomnia for those who don’t usually suffer from sleep issues.
+Anxiety can be a source of insomnia for those who don’t usually suffer from sleep issues.
 Do your best to stick to a nighttime routine that involves a relaxing ritual like a hot shower or bath before bed and limit your screen time as much as possible.
 Some also find it helpful to meditate before bed.

 If your stress reaches a severe level and you feel like you’re a danger to yourself or others, please don’t hesitate to call for help:

-• Call 911
+• Call or text 988

 • Call the Disaster Distress helpline at 1-800-985-5990 or text TalkWithUs to 66746